windsorio/browse/packages/docs/generatedReadme.md

 - #### Additional Notes
   > TODO: Implement additional notes
 - ### for:
-  - If 'condition' is truthy, evaluate the 'then' RuleSet, else evaluate the 'else' rule set
+  - Execute the body while the post iteration rule in the iterator is true
   - #### Parameters:
     - **iterator** ( _RuleSet_ ) The iteration criteria
     - **body** ( _RuleSet_ ) The body of the loop
   - #### Returns
-    ( _nil_ ) nil (TODO: Should return the value of the last evaluated statement, or the number of iterations?
-Not null.)
+    ( _nil_ ) nil (TODO: Should return the value of the last evaluated statement, or the number of iterations?)
   - #### example

 ```
-TODO: Implement example
+for { set i 2; test $i < 5; set i $i + 1
 ```

-- #### Additional Notes
-  > TODO: Implement additional notes
 - ### eval:
   - #### Parameters:
     - **ruleset** ( _RuleSet_ )